 The typical Builder’s Risk insurance policy covers a construction project that lasts from six to 12 months.
 Coverage ends when the project is finished or the property is occupied.

-While the policy may be extended due to construction delays, the insurance company may want proof that you are making progress.
-Also, only one extension is usually offered.
+While the policy may be extended due to construction delays, the insurance company may want proof that you are making progress, and only one extension is often offered.

 How Much Does Builder’s Risk Insurance Cost?